How to Apply

 During the application review process, you will be screened on the following criteria:

 Successful applicants are not selected on grades alone.
-Their entire college or university cumulative GPA and selected science GPA must be at least 3.0 (4.0 scale).
-As an alternative to this prerequisite, at the discretion of the DNAP Program Director, cumulative and science GPAs represented by the last 60 and 30 credit hours, respectively, of higher education coursework may meet this requirement.
+Applicants who do not meet the cumulative and/or science GPA requirement have the option, at the discretion of the DNAP Program Director, to submit the last 60 cumulative credits and/or the last 30 science credits of higher education coursework that meet this requirement.
 Contact the DNAP Program Director directly and request this consideration with an explanation of your circumstances.

 Admission policies